Typical and atypical properties of periodic Teichmueller geodesics: The local structure of affine invariant manifolds

-In this way the (real) vector space $H^1(S,\mathbb{R})$ equipped with the complex structure $J_x$ can naturally be identified with the fibre ${\cal H}_x$ of the Hodge bundle over $x$.
-In other words, we can view ${\cal H}$ as a flat real vector bundle over ${\cal M}_g$, equipped with a complex structure $J$ which varies real analytically with the basepoint.
-In particular, we can view the Gauss-Manin connection on $H^1(S,\mathbb{R})$ as a connection on ${\cal H}$.
+As a real vector bundle, the bundle ${\cal H}$ is isomorphic to the bundle with fibre $H^1(S,\mathbb{R})$.
+Via the identification ${\cal H}\sim H^1(S,\mathbb{R})$ as real vector bundles, we can view the Gauss Manin connection as a flat connection on ${\cal H}$.
+This bundle ${\cal H}$ is equipped with a complex structure $J$ which varies real analytically with the basepoint.

 Denote by ${\cal H}_+\subset {\cal H}$ the complement of the zero section in the Hodge bundle ${\cal H}$.
 This is a complex orbifold.
 The pull-back